oc-shopaholic/oc-shopaholic-docs/catalog-structure/catalog-structure.md

 what will be category and what will be tag in your catalog, what will be product property and what will be offer property in your catalog.

-> Site design greatly affects the catalog structure.
+> Site design greatly affects catalog structure.

 ## Step 1: Products and offers